 In order to obtain strong and extensive evidence, the legal act of transferring rights must be registered with the Office of the National Land Agency to be recorded in the land book and certificate concerned.
 By recording the transfer of rights on the certificate, a strong letter of evidence is obtained.
-Article 37 paragraph (1) PP No. 24 of 1997 which stipulates: the transfer of land rights and ownership rights to apartment units through buying and selling, swaps, grants, income in companies and other legal actions for transferring rights, except for transferring rights through auctions, can only be registered if proven by a valid deed.
+Article 37 paragraph (1) PP No. 24 of 1997 which stipulates: the transfer of land rights and ownership rights to apartment units through buying and selling, swaps, grants, income in companies and other legal actions for transferring rights, except for transferring rights through auctions, can only be registered if proven by a valid deed made by the authorized PPAT according to the provisions of the applicable laws and regulations.

 Implementation of the registration of the transfer of land rights by buying and selling at the Land Office, the applicant does not come directly to the Land Office.
 However, the registration of the transfer of rights is represented by the PPAT.
-This is due to the fact that besides the PPAT being in charge of making the deed of sale and purchase of land, the PPAT is also tasked with registering the transfer of rights at the local land office no later than 7 days from the signing of the deed of sale and purchase of the land rights.
+This is because in addition to the PPAT's duty to draw up the land sale and purchase deed, the PPAT is also tasked with registering the transfer of rights at the local land office no later than 7 days after the signing of the land sale and purchase deed.